 Next head north to Fort William (3 hours 45 mins), a lochside town that’s a hub for adventure sports in the nearby Nevis Range.
 The journey takes you into the Scottish Highlands along the West Highland Line, rated as one of the most scenic rail trips in the world.
 Go hiking or biking, or taste whisky with a view at the Ben Nevis Distillery.

 Rejoin the West Highland Line to travel across the Glenfinnan Viaduct to Mallaig (1.5 hours) – or from April to October you could upgrade to a ride on the Jacobite steam train, also known as the Hogwarts Express from the Harry Potter films.
-Then leave the train behind and cross over to the Isle of Skye by ferry.
+Then leave the train behind and cross over to the Isle of Skye on the ferry from Mallaig to Armadale.

 Spend a day exploring the Isle of Skye by bus or tour, with the pretty harbour town of Portree, the waterfalls of the Fairy Pools and the dramatic rock formations of the Quiraing.
-Then the following morning, cross the bridge to Kyle of Lochalsh where you can catch the train to Inverness (2 hours 40 mins), the capital of the highlands.
+Then the following morning, cross the bridge to Kyle of Lochalsh by bus (1 hour) where you can catch the train to Inverness (2 hours 40 mins), capital of the highlands.

 The Kyle Line is another of the UK’s top scenic train routes, passing lochs, mountains and herds of deer.
 Spend the evening and next morning in Inverness.
 Explore the castle and riverside, take a monster-spotting trip on Loch Ness or visit historic Culloden battlefield.